 This lab course is designed to be taken with CE353.
-Students will gain hand-on experience with digital electronics through lab exercises.
+Students will gain hands-on experience with digital electronics through lab exercises.
 The assignments will help students learn key features of electronics.
 Topics include: logic gates, Boolean algebra, combinational logic circuits, digital arithmetic, integrated-circuit families, A/D, and D/A converters.
+Co-requisite: CE353